 “They seek to live up to this motto through truly shocking acts of violence designed to instill fear: vicious machete attacks, execution-style gunshots, gang rape and human trafficking.”

-Are they a big threat?
+Is it a big threat?

 MS-13 recruits are middle- and high-school students, predominantly in immigrant communities, who are said to risk violent retribution if they leave.

 Authorities estimate the group has tens of thousands of members across several Central American countries and many U.S. states.
 MS-13's presence is higher in the western and northeastern parts of the U.S., according to the FBI.

 The gang is believed to be behind 25 killings on Long Island in the past two years.

 What has the Trump administration said about MS-13?

 Trump called on Congress to “finally close the deadly loopholes that have allowed MS-13 members” into the U.S. during his first State of the Union address.